Intelsat 708: Aftermath

-The nature and extent of the damage remain a subject of dispute.
+The nature and extent of the damage still remain a subject of dispute.
 The Chinese government, through its official Xinhua news agency, reported that six people were killed and 57 injured.
-Western media speculated that between a few dozen and 500 people might have been killed in the crash; "dozens, if not hundreds", of people were seen to gather outside the centre's main gate near the crash site the night before launch.
-When reporters were being taken away from the site, they found that most buildings had sustained serious damage or had been flattened completely.
-Some eyewitnesses were noted as having seen dozens of ambulances and many flatbed trucks, loaded with what could have been human remains, being taken to the local hospital.
+Western media speculated that between a few dozen and 500 people might have been killed in the crash; "dozens, if not hundreds" of people were seen to gather outside the centre's main gate near the crash site the night before launch.
+Western media also backed this claim up with recordings taken after the crash showcasing the nearby village that had almost been completely destroyed by the explosion.